IrisChat/Iris/README.md

 ## Running the frontend
-Next, open a new terminal and navigate to the frontend folder `etherfrontend`
+Next, open a new terminal and navigate to the frontend folder `irisfrontend`

 Enter the following commands: